George Bryce

 George Bryce (April 22, 1844 – August 5, 1931) was a Presbyterian minister and a prolific author, writing on many topics including history of the Red River Colony in what is now Manitoba, Canada.

 Bryce was born near Mount Pleasant, Canada West (now Ontario).
-He was elected to the Royal Society of Canada in 1902 and served as the Royal Society's President in 1910.
+He was elected to the Royal Society of Canada in 1902 and served as the Royal Society's president in 1910.
+He was founder of Manitoba College and was responsible for organizing the Manitoba Historical Society in 1875 and the Manitoba Historical and Scientific Society in 1879.

+His Scottish-born wife, Marion Samuel Bryce, was an educator identified with the earliest philanthropic activities of Winnipeg.
 His younger brother, Peter Bryce, was a public health official.